 When you speak to your landlord:

-- Be clear about what you are doing to address the problem to help ensure it won’t happen again
+- be clear about what you’re doing to address the problem to help ensure it won’t happen again.

 Identify the problem and work out a plan